adisetiawanx/elearning-smangi/README.md

 ## Notes

-This is ht program for my thesis, I put it here for backup (the quality of the code is bad, I am running out of time hehe)
+This is the program for my thesis, I put it here for backup (the quality of the code is bad, I am running out of time hehe)